CogNet-5GPPP/CogNet_Apis/API/README.md

 #### REST API of the Proxy

-The Proxy has a REST API interface which takes the pushed JSON policies/actions (with a structure coming from the SUPA ECA model) and forwards it to the proper entity by means of Northbound Apis_public.
+The Proxy has a REST API interface which takes the pushed JSON policies/actions (with a structure coming from the SUPA ECA model) and forwards it to the proper entity by means of Northbound Apis.

 To transmit policies to a specific Proxy.
 ```